nabs-darrel-schreyer/sql-migrations/docs/apply-migration.spec.md

 1. The `--context` option is required.
 2. The command validates that the specified DbContext exists in the solution.
 3. If `--migrationName` is provided, only that specific migration is applied.
-4. If `--migrationName` is not provided, all pending migrations are applied.
+4. If `--migrationName` is not provided, all pending migrations for that context are applied.
 5. Applies the migration(s) directly without prompting for confirmation.

 ### Command Line Options